ally-gj/ally-gj.github.io/index.markdown

 * HR duties
 * scheduling meetings
 * hiring / onboarding / offboarding
+* application testing and bug reporting
+* creating processes for success

 <b>Unity and C#</b> are my main programming tools, but I have used many other languages, such as Java, C, C++, Javascript, and many more.
 (Entire list can be found in my resume)

-I have utilized web languages, such as PHP, Laravel, HTML, CSS, Vue.js, Node.js, Directus and more.
+I have utilized web languages, such as PHP, Laravel, HTML, CSS, Vue.js, Node.js, Directus, etc., and have experience using databases such as MySQL, SQLite, and PostgreSQL.

 I have also played with kinects, arduinos, and microcontrollers.